Using residential and gas-powered mowers over many years, I was very skeptical of the cutting performance of an electric lawn mower.

-An Ego lawn mower has an uneven cut when the tire pressures are not correct; the mower blade is bent, worn, or installed incorrectly; the cutting height is too low; the mower deck is plugged; the deck is not level; the mower blade speed is too slow; the ground speed is too fast; or the mower deck is damaged.
+An Ego lawn mower has a bad or uneven cut when the tire pressures are not correct; the mower blade is bent, worn, or installed incorrectly; the cutting height is too low; the mower deck is plugged; the deck is not level; the mower blade speed is too slow; the ground speed is too fast, or the mower deck is damaged.

 12 Reasons Your Ego Lawn Mower Cuts Uneven

-Ego Electric Mower Tire Pressures are Not Correct or Wheel is Damaged
+Tire Pressures are Not Correct or the Wheel is Damaged

 Ego push mower wheels: The wheels on a push mower can come loose or become damaged causing the mower not to sit level.
 Inspect the wheels.
 Tighten any loose hardware and replace any damaged wheels.